Cuba may be the most exciting destination for Americans.

 American tourists can freely travel around the island.
 Americans are allowed to bring back from Cuba: arts, music or educational materials and Cuban cigars and rum.

-The first commercial flight between the United States and Cuba landed in the central city of Santa Clara, re-establishing regular air service to Cuba.
+The first commercial flight between the United States and Cuba landed in Cuba.

 Daily flights operated by U.S. carriers are flying to Cuba:

-• JetBlue Airways re-establishing regular air service to Cuba.
-JetBlue offers flights to Santa Clara, Camaguey and Holguin and daily flights to Havana from New York JFK, Orlando and Fort Lauderdale, Florida.
+• JetBlue offers daily flights to Havana from New York JFK, Orlando and Fort Lauderdale, Florida.

-• American Airlines offer scheduled services from Miami, Florida to Havana, Holguin, Santa Clara and Varadero.
+• American Airlines offer scheduled services from Miami, Florida to Havana, capital city.

-To enter Cuba you need an American valid passport and a Cuban Tourist Card.
+To enter Cuba you need an American valid passport and Cuban Tourist Card.

-The Cuban Tourist Card you obtain along with the airline ticket, or you can buy Tourist Card at the airport in Cuba for $20.
+The Cuban Tourist Card you obtain along with your airline ticket, or you can buy Tourist Card at the airport in Cuba for $20.